thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 * Purpose: Stores animation data
 * Notes:
 	* Can be embedded inside of an INSM container
+	* 24-byte name string found at Offset -0x20 from start when embedded
 * Structure:
-	* 0x1c - Offset to File Name 32-byte string
+	* Currently Unknown

 ==================================================================
 * Tentative Name: Easily, my Favorite Container